SimonFJ20/courses/compiler/chapter_4.md

 }
 ```

 The first thing we do is evaluate the subject expression of the call (`subject(...args)`).
 If that yeilds a value, we continue.
 Then we evaluate each of the arguments in order.
 If evaluation of an argument doesn't yeild a value, we return immediately.
-Then, if the subject evaluated to a builtin value, we call `executeBuiltin`, which we will define later, with the builtin name and call arguments.
+Then, if the subject evaluated to a builtin value, we call `executeBuiltin`, which we will define later, with the builtin name, call arguments and symbol sable.
 Otherwise, we assert that the subject value is a function and that a function definition with the id exists.
 We then check that the correct amount of arguments are passed.
 Then, we make a new symbol table with the root table as parent, which will be the called functions symbols.
 We assign each argument value to the corrosponding parameter name, dictated by argument order.
 We then evaluate the function body.
 Finally, we check that the control flow results in either a value, which we simply return, or a return flow, which we convert to a value.

 ### 4.5.7 Unary expressions